milovanderlinden/blackarch-site/_posts/2015-04-02-new-mirror.md

 ---
 layout: post
-title: New US mirror added!
+title: Mirror in the USA
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [TSpitz Consulting, Inc](https://tspitzconsulting.com/) for becoming a mirror.